htw-ikt-noelle/scikit-comm/docs/source/index.rst

-.. comm documentation master file, created by sphinx-quickstart on Tue Jun 16 12:53:23 2020.
+.. skcomm documentation master file, created by sphinx-quickstart on Tue Jun 16 12:53:23 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Documentation of the comm DSP package
+Documentation of the scikit-comm DSP package
 =====================================

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 3
    :caption: Contents:

    gettingStarted